mustaque369/SQL_Project_Music_Store_Analysis/sql_questions.md

 order by email;
 ```

- ### Q2: Let's invite the artist who has written the most rock music in
- ### our dataset.
-Write a query that return the Artist name and total
- ### track count of the top 10 rock bands'.
+ ### Q2: Let's invite the artist who has written the most rock music in our dataset.
+Write a query that returns the Artist name and total  track count of the top 10 rock bands.

  ```
  SELECT artist.artist_id,artist.name,COUNT(artist.artist_id) AS number_of_songs